HStrand/bga-tm-scraper-registry/README.md

 }
 ```

-### Features
-- **Batch Processing**: Processes players in batches of 1000 for optimal performance
-- **Upsert Operations**: Inserts new players and updates existing ones
-- **Data Validation**: Validates player data and logs warnings for invalid entries
-- **Error Handling**: Comprehensive error handling with Application Insights logging
-- **Transaction Safety**: Each batch is processed in a database transaction

 ### Database Operations
 - **Insert**: New players are added to the database
 - **Update**: Existing players have their Name, Country, Elo, and UpdatedAt fields updated